AP Explains: Transfer of power under 25th Amendment

 WHY WAS IT PASSED?

-The push for an amendment detailing presidential succession plans followed the assassination of President John F. Kennedy in 1963.
+The push for an amendment detailing presidential succession plans in the event of a president’s disability or death followed the assassination of President John F. Kennedy in 1963.
 President Lyndon B. Johnson in his 1965 State of the Union promised to “propose laws to insure the necessary continuity of leadership should the President become disabled or die.”
 The amendment was passed by Congress that year and ultimately ratified in 1967.

 HAS IT BEEN INVOKED TO TRANSFER POWER BEFORE?